microsoft/BotBuilder-RealTimeMediaCalling/Samples/AudioVideoPlayerBot/README.md

 AudioVideoPlayerBot is a sample consuming the AudioVideoFramePlayer class.

-The AudioVideoFramePlayer class can be used, if the app can provide a little ahead the list of buffers to stream.
+The AudioVideoFramePlayer class can be used, if the app can provide a list of audio/video buffers, a little ahead of time to stream.
-This class will handle audio and video synchronization from the timestamps in the audio/video buffers.
+This class will handle audio and video synchronization using the timestamps in the audio/video buffers.

 ## Test the bot

-Once deployed, start an audio/video call with the bot, which will beging streaming audio/video from the file locations specified in the configuration.
+Once deployed, start an audio/video call with the bot.
+The bot will begin streaming audio/video from the file locations specified in the configuration.

 ## Deploy the bot sample